 To me, these are the real explorers who ventured into the unknown not just to find themselves or just to cure that bout of wanderlust.
 It was an all or nothing journey for them that impacted the lives of many for centuries to come.

 It takes my breath away to realise that a considerably small country like Portugal had contributed so much to the realm of geography and world discovery.

-Emma from A Make Believe World – Sunrise at Uluru
+Emma from Explore Shaw – Sunrise at Uluru

 Without a doubt, our last breathtaking and truly memorable travel moment was our very first visit to Uluru and Australia’s great Red Centre at the end of last year.
 Uluru-Kata Tjuta National Park is a very important and sacred place in Australia, and although we have always known and thought that, it wasn’t until we were standing in front of this incredibly iconic part of Australia that we really understood.